cosmastech/cosmastech.github.io/_posts/2026-06-13-laravel-responsetrait.md

 }
 ```

-With that, we started seeing the exceptions logged in our database! :celebrate:
+With that, we started seeing the exceptions logged in our database! 🎉

 ### For the Pedants